surajdean/SIEM-Implementation-in-Azure-Cloud/README.md

 Step 2: Viewing and Modifying Watchlists

 *After creating the watchlist, you can view it by selecting it from the watchlist section.
-Click on "View watchlist logs" to see the watchlist's contents presented in a SQL query syntax format.*
+Click on "View watchlist logs" to see the watchlist's contents.*

-*Watchlists are easily modifiable.
+Watchlists are easily modifiable.
 You can update them by selecting "Update watchlists" and "Edit watchlist items."
-This feature is particularly useful when multiple analytics rules use the same information, allowing for centralized updates.*
+This feature is particularly useful when multiple analytics rules use the same information, allowing for centralized updates.

-Step 3: Moving Forward

-*With the watchlist for Tor exit nodes created and functional, the next step is to create an analytics rule to detect threats originating from the Tor network.*

-*Stay tuned for the next section, where we will dive into creating our first analytics rule to enhance threat detection capabilities within Microsoft Sentinel.*

-By following these steps, you have successfully created a watchlist for monitoring Tor exit nodes in Microsoft Sentinel, setting the stage for proactive threat detection and response.
-Stay tuned for the next video, where we'll continue to strengthen your security operations with analytics rules.

 ## Part 7: Creating a Detection Rule For Cybersecurity Threat